 Mamede didn’t wait to find out.
 Jumping down with the araçanga, he gave the fish three quick raps on the head while Ze held the gaff.
 He then freed the hook from its tail and pushed the fish to the foot of the tabernacle.
 The dourado was now only an arm’s length away, and I couldn’t stop looking at it.

-“You got him!”
-Mamede cheered.
+“You got him,” Mamede cheered.
 “Very good!
 You start fishing early today.”

 Bright yellow when first pulled from the water, the dourado’s belly flushed to the same vibrant green as the top.
-For a few seconds the skin stayed that way, all green, all glowing, all covered with spots, and then it started to fade.
+For a few seconds the skin stayed that way, all green and glowing, all covered with spots, and then it started to fade.
 As the bottom half faded, the dorsal area turned a deep blue which darkened to violet on its way to black.
 But it never made it.
 Like the belly it also started to fade, ending up a dull gray-green — the color of dead dourado.

-“Yes, Ze, it is—a very good fish.”
+“Yes, Ze, it is.
+A very good fish.”

 Only then did I turn to look at him.